howardosborne/grow/_walks/ousevalleyway.md

 The Fens are unique - or at least unique to England.
 Over in the Netherlands, reclaimed land put to good use is commonplace, but this landscape created with the help of a [Dutch engineer](https://en.wikipedia.org/wiki/Cornelius_Vermuyden) has been feeding England since the Civil War.

-Compared to the walks in the previous sections, these are sparser in features and, for practical reaons, longer in distance (there are some suggested places to stop en-route).
+Compared to the walks in the previous sections, these are sparser in features and, for practical reasons, longer in distance.
+There are some suggested places to stop en-route, and public transport can help if the distances are an issue.
 Nevertheless, they offer a profound lesson in how we use land and where we can provide opportunities to allow nature to co-exist.

 #### Legs
 <div class="row">